tstromberg/sigstore-the-local-way/README.md

 go install github.com/sigstore/cosign/cmd/cosign@latest
 ```

 The most basic usage of cosign uses a local keypair.
-You can use any password you like:
+You can use any password you like, even an empty one:

 ```shell
 cd $HOME/sigstore-local